johnnywoo/cliff/README.md

   * Helper for reading (char, string, password, stdin)
   * Helper for writing (out, err, interface = skipped if not tty, table)
   * Ability to store STDIN in a variable (is it possible to iterate over it instead?)
-  * Ability to design complex subcommand structures via branches and subcommands (to distinguish branches we can just forbid two consequent branches with no params)
+  * [+] Ability to design complex subcommand structures via branches and subcommands
+    * Defining branches without params (like `x --list whatever`) (to distinguish branches we can just forbid two consequent branches with no params)
     * Adopting external commands as subcommands
     * Adopting external Cliff scripts as subcommands with usage/completion import
       * Load config from Cliff XML (not sure if PEAR::Console_CommandLine format is enough)